Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

 \subsubsection{IR Vibrational Modes}

 In the cubic phase above 120~K with space group \cubic{} group theory predicts four IR active vibrational modes all of $T_{1u}$ symmetry.
-Experimentally, three IR active phonon modes are clearly visible in our spectra at frequencies of 25, 55, and $\sim$135~\wav{} (see FIG. \ref{fig:KK_example}) The fourth phonon mode expected (see below) occurs at $\sim$95~\wav{}, however, has a very low intensity and is just barely resolved (see FIG. \ref{fig:90cm-1_optical}).
+Experimentally, three IR active phonon modes are clearly visible in our spectra with frequencies of 25, 55, and $\sim$135~\wav{} (see FIG. \ref{fig:KK_example}) at room temperature.
+A fourth phonon mode (see below) occurs at $\sim$85~\wav{} at room temperature, however, has a very low intensity and is just barely resolved in the reflectivity measurements, but is better observed in the dielectric function (see FIG. \ref{Fig.pdf2Split}(a)).
 The 25~\wav{} mode occurs in a region of low signal-to-noise ratio at low wavenumbers.
+Its high frequency tail is just observed.

-Zelewski \textit{et al.} determined the phonon dispersion relations of \cabb{} in the cubic and the tetragonal phase by density functional theory (DFT) calculations.
+Zelewski \textit{et al.}\cite{DFT_Cubic_tetra} determined the phonon dispersion relations of \cabb{} in the cubic and the tetragonal phase by density functional theory (DFT) calculations.
 Through analyzing the DFT calculated band diagrams at the $\Gamma$-point, the frequencies of each mode were matched to the known Raman frequencies assuring the correct degeneracy leaving only the silent modes and IR active modes unassigned.
 The frequencies of the IR active modes were determined to be 30, 57, 99, and 149 \wav{} agreeing quite well with our experimentally determined values.
 Rodrigues \etal{} used DFT calculations to determine the infrared reflectance and absorbance spectra of the the isotypic compound Cs$_2$AgSbBr$_6$~\cite{DFT_CASC}.
 Clearly visible IR modes are found at 25~cm$^{-1}$, 80~cm$^{-1}$, and 212~cm$^{-1}$.
 Like in \cabb{}, the fourth mode is very weak in intensity and located at $\sim$133~cm$^{-1}$.
-As expected for vibrational modes the replacement of the heavier Bi by the lighter element Sb shifts the energies of the three highest IR modes to higher wavenumber whereas the 25~cm$^{-1}$ mode remains at the same energy suggesting the group V element does not substantially influence this low energy mode.
+As expected for vibrational modes the replacement of the heavier Bi by the lighter element Sb shifts the energies of the three highest IR modes to higher wavenumber whereas the 25~cm$^{-1}$ mode remains at the same energy.
+This is likely because the low wavenumber IR phonon is a collective mode involving the entire basis.
+Although all modes in the cubic structure possess T$_{1u}$ symmetry and may therefore involve the full basis, as the translational irreducible representation of each atomic site contributes, atomic displacement calculations based on a short-range force-field model for the double perovskite Ba$_2$MgWO$_6$ show that the low-wavenumber mode has a larger contribution from the A-site cation (Cs in the case of \cabb) relative to the higher-wavenumber modes.\cite{short-range}.